Certora/gambit/README.md

    down sampled, the `mutate` writes the results to disk.
 This includes as well as specify several

+#### Specifying Import Paths and Remappings

+Gambit resolves imports while parsing, and this requires that you specify any import paths and remappings that you would pass to `solc`.

+Instead of `solc`'s `--base-name` and `--input-path` arguments, Gambit uses a simpler scheme and replaces both of these with `--import_path` (`-I`).
+For instance, if the `solc` invocation is `solc C.sol --base-name . --input-path modules` , then the Gambit invocation becomes `gambit mutate C.sol -I . -I modules`.

+Remappings are specified with the `--import_map` (`-m`) argument.
+If the `solc` invocation is `solc C.sol @openzeppelin=node_modules/@openzeppelin`, then the Gambit invocation becomes `gambit mutate C.sol -m
+@openzeppelin=node_modules/@openzeppelin`.

+#### Performing Mutant Validation

+Gambit uses provided import paths and import remappings to invoke `solc`.
+For instance, if you invoke `gambit mutate C.sol -I A/ -I B/ -I C/ -m @x=y/@x`, then Gambit will validate a generated mutant by calling `solc MutatedC.sol --base-path A/ --include-path B/ --include-path C/ @x=y/@x`.
+If you need to specify a solc `--allow-paths` argument, use the `mutate` command's `--solc_allow_paths` argument.

 ### The `summary` command

 The `summary` command allows the user to see a summary of a `mutate` run: